Brand Execution Guidelines banner image

 This schedule works for any holiday that falls on a Monday, but for moving holidays (like Fourth of July, Veterans Day, New Year’s, Christmas) create a specific schedule that fulfills your needs.
 As a good rule of thumb, allow two business days from when you receive the content to when it is supposed to go live.

-Day when content should be scheduled in Hootsuite/native platform, by 4 p.m.
-Live date (when post goes live)
+Day when it should be scheduled in Hootsuite/native platform, by 4 p.m.

 Thanksgiving Week